emmalgs/program-language-suggester/README.md

 ## Description

 An app that allows you to select from three different categories--vegetable, hat, and bug--to see the next programming language you should learn.
 The suggestion even includes some links to help you get started on your programming journey!
+As you build up your preferences watch the little drawing change.

 ## Setup/Installation Requirements